 Norway’s Minister tours Miniplast

-Norway’s Minister of International Development, Asmund Grover Aukrust, has paid an official visit to the headquarters of Miniplast Ltd in Accra.
+Norway’s Minister of International Development, Mr Asmund Aukrust, has paid an official visit to the headquarters of Miniplast Ltd in Accra.

 The minister led a high-level delegation, including the Norwegian Ambassador to Ghana, Ingrid Mollestad, and representatives from Norfund, an instrumental investor in Miniplast since 2023.